Ch (digraph): Use in romanization

-In many transliterations of Hebrew and Yiddish, the ch digraph is used to represent the voiceless uvular fricative /χ/, which is represented in Modern Hebrew by the letters ח and כ.
-Other transliterations systems will use the digraph kh to represent the same sound.

 Alternate representations

 International Morse code provides a unitary code for Ch used in several non-English languages, namely — — — —.

 In the Czech extension to Braille the letter Ch is represented as the dot pattern ⠻.
 English literary braille also has a single cell dedicated to ch (dots 1–6), which stands for "child" in isolation, but this is considered a single-cell contraction rather than a separate letter.